spencertipping/ni/doc/lambda.md

 # option 2: stream-aliasing fork to create a variable (fast and concise)
 # technically a little different; we're taking 10K records instead of reading
 # just the first partfile.
-But the same idea.
+But the same idea, and doesn't repeat any work.
 $ ni hdfs:/data @qs^t1E4ot#100 -H ^m'qs.find_index {|q| ai <= q}' //
 ```